cloudfoundry/docs-dev-guide/services/adding-a-service.html.md

 ## <a id='intro'></a>Intro to Services ##

 Cloud Foundry Services are add-ons that can be provisioned alongside your application.
-There are two types of Cloud Foundry services:

- - Service brokers advertise catalogs of [managed services](./managed.html) such as databases, key-value stores, messaging, or other types of services.
- - [User-provided services](./user-provided.html) allow you to represent external assets like databases, messaging services, and key-value stores in Cloud Foundry.
+Learn all about Services at [Using Services](index.html).

 In order to use services with your application you will need to: